futurehomeno/fh-ledctrl/README.md

-# fh-ledctrl
+# ledctrl
-A Library to easily control the hub's LED
+A Go Library to easily control the hub's LED.

+The library works assuming fh-selftest has run and the LED GPIO pins are configured properly according to this script https://github.com/futurehomeno/fh-selftest/blob/develop/no-test/share/set-leds-white

 ## Usage
 Get the library